I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-reuse.md

 <p>None.</p>

 ## -remarks
-<p>If a framework-based driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557021">IWDFDevice::CreateRequest</a> to create request objects, the driver can reuse those request objects.
+<p>If a framework-based driver calls <a href="wdf.iwdfdevice_createrequest">IWDFDevice::CreateRequest</a> to create request objects, the driver can reuse those request objects.
 Drivers can also reuse request objects that they receive from the framework in their I/O queues.</p>

 <p>A driver can reuse a request object after the original request has been completed.
 After a driver has called <b>Reuse</b>, the request's contents must be reinitialized.</p>

-<p>If you want the reused request to have an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559153">IWDFIoRequest::SetCompletionCallback</a> after it calls <b>Reuse</b>.</p>
+<p>If you want the reused request to have an <a href="wdf.irequestcallbackrequestcompletion_oncompletion">IRequestCallbackRequestCompletion::OnCompletion</a> callback function, the driver must call <a href="wdf.iwdfiorequest_setcompletioncallback">IWDFIoRequest::SetCompletionCallback</a> after it calls <b>Reuse</b>.</p>

 <p>For more information about <b>Reuse</b>, see <a href="wdf.reusing_framework_request_objects">Reusing Framework Request Objects</a>.</p>

-<p>The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558988">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.</p>

-<p>If a framework-based driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557021">IWDFDevice::CreateRequest</a> to create request objects, the driver can reuse those request objects.
-Drivers can also reuse request objects that they receive from the framework in their I/O queues.</p>

-<p>A driver can reuse a request object after the original request has been completed.
-After a driver has called <b>Reuse</b>, the request's contents must be reinitialized.</p>

-<p>If you want the reused request to have an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559153">IWDFIoRequest::SetCompletionCallback</a> after it calls <b>Reuse</b>.</p>

-<p>For more information about <b>Reuse</b>, see <a href="wdf.reusing_framework_request_objects">Reusing Framework Request Objects</a>.</p>

-<p>The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558988">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.</p>
+<p>The following code example shows how an <a href="wdf.irequestcallbackrequestcompletion_oncompletion">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest2.md">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.</p>

 ## -requirements
 <table>